Curtain Tiebacks 101

-2. Fabric Tieback
+2. Fabric Tiebacks

 This matching fabric tieback uses a stylized hardware post to secure it to the wall.
 The tieback features a beaded trim that adds a more traditional, formal touch to this room’s decor.

-3. Floral Tieback
+3. Floral Tiebacks

 Using tiebacks with floral accents adds a feminine or French country touch to any room.
 Try using a single flower or strand of flowers to switch up the look.

-Looking for a simple and fun DIY project?
+Are you looking for a simple and fun DIY project?
 Ribbon tiebacks are easy to create.
 Choose colorful ribbons that match the color scheme and style of your room.
 This look is ideal for a kid’s room or guest room.

-DIY Curtain Tiebacks
+5. DIY Curtain Tiebacks

 Having a hard time finding the right tiebacks for your decor?
 Creating DIY curtain tiebacks is easier than you think.

 With Kwik-Hang, you can hang your curtains perfectly and correctly the first time around.
-Assemble your curtain brackets and curtain rods in seconds and add your tiebacks, finials and other finishing touches in no time!